 I’m here to tell you that that’s a bunch of crap and if you believe it, you’ll never get out of the hole of bad translation rates.

-As a translator just starting out over 15 years ago, I had a hard time knowing what to charge.
-I went through the same emotions you do:
+As a translator just starting out over 15 years ago, I had a hard time knowing how to set my translation rates.
+I went through the same emotions you probably have: